Vyzhenka

 in the late 1930's - 400 Jews (30% of the total population).

-Since the 18th century in Wyzhenka was a community founded by immigrants from Galicia.
+Since the 18th century in Vyzhenka was a community founded by immigrants from Galicia.
 There was a Jewish cemetery.
-All the Jews of Wyzhenka were Vizhnits Hasidim.
+All Jews of Vyzhenka were Vizhnits Hasidim.

 The main occupation is timber trade.
 In the 1920-30's many Jews opened hotels and restaurants in the holiday season, engaged in trade in forests and livestock, handicrafts, small trade.

 During the Second World War, synagogues and a cemetery were destroyed.
 Part of the Jews escaped, hiding in the Carpathians, the rest were killed in the camps of Transnistria.
-The survivors of several Jews after 1945 moved to Chernivtsi and other cities of Ukraine.
+The several of survivors Jews after 1945 moved to Chernivtsi and other cities of Ukraine.

-Today the main Jewish sight of Vizhenka is the mikvah, which was visited by the founder of Hasidism Isroel Baal Shem Tov during his stay in these parts.
+Today the main Jewish sight of Vyzhenka is the mikvah, which was visited by the founder of Hasidism Isroel Baal Shem Tov during his stay in these places.
 It is a place of pilgrimage for Hasidim from all over the world.

 Chernivtsi region

-The fact that Wyzhenka was once an extraordinary place, says a large number of printing products with its kinds.
+The fact that was once an extraordinary place, says a large number of printing products with its kinds.
+Vyzhenka

 Jewish Religious community of Zhmerinka